d99kris/namp/README.md

 namp - ncurses audio media player
 =================================
-namp is a console MP3 player for Linux and macOS.
+namp is a console-based MP3 player for Linux and macOS.

 ![namp screenshot](/res/namp-screenshot.png)